The bank isn't your only source of finance. One of the following resources may work better for you and your business.

-Eligible companies can raise up to A$5 million per year using CSF, provided that:
+Eligible companies can raise up to A$5 million per year using CSF, as long as they:

-- they're a new and existing Australian public company seeking funding by issuing ordinary shares
+- are a new and existing Australian public company seeking funding by issuing ordinary shares

-- they don't have listings on a stock exchange – such as ASX or Chi- X
+- don't have listings on a stock exchange such as Australian Stock Exchange (ASX) or Chi‑X

-- they have less than A$25 million in assets and annual revenue.
+- have less than $25 million in assets and annual revenue.

 A bootstrapped business is characterised by: